MithrilJS/mithril.js/docs/request.md

 Many server-side frameworks provide a view engine that interpolates database data into a template before serving HTML (on page load or via AJAX) and then employ jQuery to handle user interactions.

-By contrast, Mithril is framework designed for thick client applications, which typically download templates and data separately and combine them in the browser via JavaScript.
+By contrast, Mithril.js is framework designed for thick client applications, which typically download templates and data separately and combine them in the browser via JavaScript.
 Doing the templating heavy-lifting in the browser can bring benefits like reducing operational costs by freeing server resources.
 Separating templates from data also allow template code to be cached more effectively and enables better code reusability across different types of clients (e.g. desktop, mobile).
-Another benefit is that Mithril enables a [retained mode](https://en.wikipedia.org/wiki/Retained_mode) UI development paradigm, which greatly simplifies development and maintenance of complex user interactions.
+Another benefit is that Mithril.js enables a [retained mode](https://en.wikipedia.org/wiki/Retained_mode) UI development paradigm, which greatly simplifies development and maintenance of complex user interactions.

 By default, `m.request` expects response data to be in JSON format.
-In a typical Mithril application, that JSON data is then usually consumed by a view.
+In a typical Mithril.js application, that JSON data is then usually consumed by a view.

 You should avoid trying to render server-generated dynamic HTML with Mithril.
 If you have an existing application that does use a server-side templating system, and you wish to re-architecture it, first decide whether the effort is feasible at all to begin with.
 Migrating from a thick server architecture to a thick client architecture is typically a somewhat large effort, and involves refactoring logic out of templates into logical data services (and the testing that goes with it).